linarphy/PHosPhore/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, open an issue or contant me by e-mail.
+To report a vulnerability, open an issue or contact me by e-mail.

 Update will come as soon as I can if a vulnerability is announced.